 Facebook has a ton of integration partners to help accomplish this.

 We won’t go through all of the details here, but I use Zapier for my CRM integration with Facebook lead ads.

 There are a few things to be aware of with Facebook lead ads.

 1. CRM Integration.
 As just mentioned above, this isn’t as seamless as it probably should be.
 You need to set up a solution in most cases, particularly if you have any volume or if registrants expect an immediate response.

 2. Quality Concerns.
 The easier you make something, the more you need to worry about low quality.
 If answers to your questions can be prefilled from a user’s profile, the registrant may not look to be sure that information is accurate and current.
 They may provide an old email address.
 Or, they may simply click through quickly without even realizing they submitted something.

-3. Optimization Options.
+3. The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More Options.
 As mentioned earlier, you need to use the Lead Generation objective to get access to lead ads, and you can only optimize for leads.
-That means you can’t utilize lead ad forms while also optimizing for engagement, clicks, reach, and other options.
+That means you can’t utilize lead ad forms while also optimizing for engagement, clicks, Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More, and other options.
 That feels like a missed opportunity.

 4. No Website Traffic.
 Yes, it’s nice to make things easier.
 But, sometimes it’s also nice having control and getting that website traffic.
 While the final step can send people to your website, they aren’t required to do that (they already completed the submission anyway).
 So, you might lose some cross-sell opportunities as a result.